metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composition_v1_manifest.md

 Optional:

 - `from_field_path` (String) FromFieldPath specifies how to patch from a field path.
-The default is 'Optional', which means the patch will be a no-op if the specified fromFieldPath does not exist.
-Use 'Required' if the patch should fail if the specified path does not exist.
+The default is'Optional', which means the patch will be a no-op if the specifiedfromFieldPath does not exist.
+Use 'Required' if the patch should fail ifthe specified path does not exist.
 - `merge_options` (Attributes) MergeOptions Specifies merge options on a field path (see [below for nested schema](#nestedatt--spec--environment--patches--type--merge_options))

 <a id="nestedatt--spec--environment--patches--type--merge_options"></a>